 What is Treacher Collins Syndrome?

 Treacher Collins syndrome (TCS) is a condition where some of the bones and tissues in the face aren’t fully developed.
-It is a rare genetic condition and can range from relatively mild to very severe.
+It is a rare genetic condition, and can range from relatively mild to very severe.
 The jaw, ears, eyelids and cheekbones can be affected.

 In more severe cases, a child will have a very small jaw (mandible).
 Often times that can lead to breathing problems and can result in the need for a tracheostomy.
 Ear abnormalities can also occur, with small or malformed ears that cause severe conductive hearing loss.
 Eyelid abnormalities can include the inability to completely close the eyes.
-Intelligence in children with Treacher Collins syndrome is usually normal if there are no serious breathing problems.

-This syndrome occurs in roughly one in 20,000 births.
+This syndrome occurs in roughly 1 in 20,000 births.

-Causes of Treacher Collins Syndrome
+Causes of TCS

 At Cincinnati Children’s, our Division of Human Genetics plays an important role in the treatment and management of this condition.
 For families with known or suspected Treacher Collins syndrome, we offer a comprehensive genetics evaluation where we discuss genetic issues such as risk of recurrence and reproductive options.
 Prenatal evaluation through the Cincinnati Fetal Care Center is sometimes an option as well.

-Signs and Symptoms of Treacher Collins Syndrome
+Signs and Symptoms of TCS

 Because the severity of Treacher Collins syndrome can vary widely, the symptoms also vary.
 A patient who is mildly affected might have minor features of eye changes, such as the eyes slanting downward a bit.
-Hearing may be normal or the child might have mild conductive hearing loss.
+Hearing may be normal, or the child might have mild conductive hearing loss.
 A child with a more severe case will have more pronounced abnormalities.

 Individuals may have any of the following characteristics: